 The members of our team come from diverse backgrounds throughout the New Hampshire Seacoast community, united in their commitment to support those in the recovery community.

-Heather has been working in the recovery field for six years, most recently as the Executive Director of Safe Harbor Recovery Center in Portsmouth, N.H.
+Heather has been working in the recovery field since 2016, most recently as the Executive Director of Safe Harbor Recovery Center in Portsmouth, N.H.
 While there, she developed strong relationships with many community partners.
 Heather is looking forward to expanding programming and strengthening existing community relationships in the Dover area.
 Heather herself has personal experience with substance use disorder, losing her own brother to heroin.
 She recognizes the importance of recovery for both individuals as well as family members.
 Heather lives in Eliot, ME with her husband, 4 children and big dog.
 She enjoys spending time with her family, the beach, reading and watching hockey.

 Born in New York City in 1958 and raised on Long Island, Pete served three years in the United States Army Military Police Corps and earned a BA in English from the State University of New York at Stony Brook in 1984.
 After 33 years of distinguished employment with Liberty Mutual, Pete retired in 2018.
 He is looking forward to part-time employment and being available for service work, especially in the recovery community.
 Pete has been in long-term recovery since May 2005.
 He’s been married to Sylvia since 1996, has two stepchildren, and three grandchildren.